Frequently Asked Questions: Searching for Alcohol Treatment

 NEW: How can I access quality alcohol treatment during the COVID-19 emergency through telehealth services or online programs?

 Many healthcare professionals and programs have offered telehealth alcohol treatment for years.
-These are phone or video sessions for talk therapy or medical care.
-Now, with the COVID-19 emergency, more providers are offering telehealth services.
+Now, with the COVID-19 emergency, more providers are offering phone or video sessions.
 Medicare and other insurers are expanding coverage of telehealth services as well.
 Check with your insurance company about coverage.

 The Navigator can help you find telehealth alcohol treatment by healthcare professionals:

-- Find doctors with addiction specialties here and ask office staff whether they offer telehealth services.
+- Find doctors with addiction specialties here, Contact doctors you find to ask about telehealth services.

-An effective web-based and self-guided program, like CBT4CBT, can provide powerful support as well.
-CBT4CBT is an online cognitive-behavioral therapy program developed with NIAAA funding.
-Using movies and interactive exercises, it teaches seven skills to help people cut down or quit drinking.
+- CBT4CBT is an effective, interactive cognitive-behavioral program.
+It uses videos and exercises to teach seven skills to help people cut down or quit drinking.
 Any doctor or licensed therapist can prescribe it for you and monitor your progress.

 COVID-19 presents a unique and challenging situation.
 The Navigator is here to help you find the best alcohol treatment for you, even from home.